 If an ETAT member indicates a Dispute Resolution DOE, the FDOT ETDM Coordinator or PD&E Project Manager begins coordination with the ETAT member to seek a mutually agreeable avoidance and minimization option.
-If they cannot identify a mutually agreeable option, the ETDM Coordinator, in consultation with the Lead Agency, assigns Dispute Resolution as the SDOE and initiates the ETDM Issue Resolution process.
+If they cannot identify a mutually agreeable option, the ETDM Coordinator, in consultation with OEM (or other Lead Agency representative when FDOT is not the Lead Agency), assigns Dispute Resolution as the SDOE and initiates the ETDM Issue Resolution process.
 See Chapter 2, Section 2.7, of this Manual for more information about the ETDM Issue Resolution process.

 In the event that no reviews are received on a specific ETDM issue assigned to an ETAT member through an executed AOA and there appears to be involvement with a resource under their jurisdiction, the FDOT ETDM Coordinator or PD&E Project Manager should contact the respective ETAT member(s) and ask for comments.
 If the member does not have comments or concerns regarding the issue, the member should indicate this in the EST. The outcome of those efforts and the FDOT's knowledge regarding the issue should be the basis for determining the SDOE.
-If coordination attempts fail, the FDOT ETDM Coordinator should seek assistance from FDOT staff (particularly the PD&E Project Manager) to help with issue assessment and to provide the basis for the SDOE determination; documentation of a non-responsive member should be provided in the EST to support the project record.
+If coordination attempts fail, the FDOT ETDM Coordinator should seek assistance from OEM and other FDOT staff (particularly the PD&E Project Manager) to help with issue assessment and to provide the basis for the SDOE determination; documentation of a non-responsive member should be provided in the EST to support the project record.

 During the development of the Preliminary Programming Screen Summary Report, it may be determined, when multiple alternatives are screened, that a particular alternative should be eliminated from further consideration.
-For instance, an alternative that does not adequately meet the purpose and need of the project or is found to be unreasonable can be eliminated with justification, documentation, and concurrence by the Lead Agency.
+For instance, an alternative that does not adequately meet the purpose and need of the project or is found to be unreasonable can be eliminated with justification, documentation, and concurrence by OEM ( or other Lead Agency representative when FDOT is not the Lead Agency).